The Complete Guide to Amazon PPC for Authors in 2026

 Stop checking your campaigns every hour.
 Seriously.
 Amazon attribution data has a 24-72 hour lag, which means the numbers you see in real-time are incomplete.
 Make optimization decisions based on 7-day and 14-day windows, not yesterday’s data.

-• ACoS by campaign and keyword: Your north star for individual campaign health
+- ACoS by campaign and keyword: Your north star for individual campaign health — are you spending more per sale than your book earns you?

-• TACoS (Total ACoS): Ad spend as a percentage of total revenue — this tells you whether ads are driving organic growth
+- TACoS (Total ACoS): Ad spend as a percentage of total book revenue — this tells you whether ads are driving organic growth and ranking momentum

-• Conversion rate by keyword: Low conversion rates on high-spend keywords point to listing problems, not just ad problems
+- Conversion rate by keyword: Low conversion rates on high-spend keywords point to problems with your book’s detail page (cover, blurb, reviews, Look Inside), not just ad problems

-• New-to-brand percentage: Especially important for Sponsored Brands — are you acquiring new customers or just paying for sales you would have gotten anyway?
+- New-to-brand percentage: Especially important for authors — are you acquiring new readers or just paying for sales from fans who would have bought anyway?

 Amazon PPC does not exist in a vacuum.
-Your ad performance is directly tied to your listing quality, pricing, inventory levels, and reviews.
-The best campaign structure in the world will not save a listing with poor images, a weak title, or a 3.2-star rating.
+Your ad performance is directly tied to your book’s detail page quality, pricing, reviews, and the strength of your backlist.
+The best campaign structure in the world will not save a listing with a blurry cover, a vague blurb, or a 3.2-star rating — especially in a category where readers are one click away from 500 alternatives.

-Before you pour more money into ads, make sure your product detail page can actually convert the traffic you are sending to it.
+Before you pour more money into ads, make sure your book’s detail page can actually convert the reader traffic you are sending to it.
+That means:

-Amazon advertising in 2026 rewards sellers who are disciplined, data-driven, and willing to do the unglamorous work of weekly optimization.
-If you are feeling overwhelmed by the complexity — or if you are spending significant ad dollars and are not confident you are getting the most out of them — that is exactly the kind of problem AZvertising solves every day.
-Reach out and let’s take a look at what your campaigns could really be doing.
+Amazon advertising in 2026 rewards authors who are disciplined, data-driven, and willing to do the unglamorous work of weekly optimization.
+If you are feeling overwhelmed by the complexity — or if you are spending significant ad dollars and are not confident you are getting the most out of them — that is exactly the kind of problem AZvertising solves every day for authors like you.
+Reach out and let’s take a look at what your book campaigns could really be doing.

 Want help applying this?